-2010; Table 3).
+system retroactively, such that chromosomal updates that were released simultaneously are now batched into a single genome version.
+The initial version is considered 1.1.1, and the 95 updated chromosome sequences correspond to Genome Releases 2.1.1 (released July 27, 1997) through 63.1.1 (released January 5, 2010) (Table 3).
 Of particular interest are SGD Genome Releases that correspond to genome versions used in the UCSC Genome Browser (http://genome.ucsc.edu/).

-UCSC release sacCer1 uses R27.1.1, sacCer2 is R61.1.1, and sacCer3 matches this latest release R64.1.1.
+UCSC release sacCer1 uses R27.1.1, sacCer2 uses R61.1.1, and sacCer3 matches the latest release, R64.1.1.
 SGD also provides LiftOver chain files between all previous releases and the current version of the S288C reference sequence, which allow researchers to convert data based on previous versions to current coordinates (for URL see Table 4).